rhine3/pink-berries/data-guide.md

 # `assembled-genomes/`
 Assembled genomes--genomes assembled from Illumina sequencing data and PacBio sequencing data.

-* `illumina-genomes/` : alphaproteobacteria and bacteroidetes assembled genomes from illumina
+* `illumina-genomes/` : alphaproteobacteria and bacteroidetes assembled genomes from illumina data
-* `pacbio-genomes/` : purple sulfur bacteria, sulfur reducing bacteria, and alphaproteobacteria assembled from pacbio
+* `pacbio-genomes/` : purple sulfur bacteria, sulfur reducing bacteria, and alphaproteobacteria assembled from pacbio data

+    * `alphaproteo_bins/*` : both illumina and pacbio bins

-See below for more information about the different raw samples that went into Illumina and PacBio sequencing.
+See below for more information about the different raw samples that went into Illumina and PacBio assembling.

 # `metagenomes/`
 Contains three assembly files and the raw reads used to create those assemblies.